zahrah925/tp_ros_zahrah/README.md

 ## Launch file that launch 2 nodes and rviz

-This package contains a launch file that will launch a publisher node, a button node and rviz.
+-This package contains a launch file that will launch a publisher node, a button node and rviz.
-When the toggle button is pressed a square pattern is formed.
+-When the toggle button is pressed a square pattern is formed.
-And when the toggle button is pressed again the pattern will stop.
+-And when the toggle button is pressed again the pattern will stop.

 > STEPS: